Azure/azure-sdk-for-js/documentation/next-generation-quickstart.md

 they also follow the new Azure SDK guidelines which create easy-to-use APIs that are idiomatic, compatible, and dependable.
 See [TypeScript Design Guidelines](https://azure.github.io/azure-sdk/typescript_design.html) for more information.

-Currently, we have GAed several packages such as `azure/arm-resources`, `@azure/arm-storage`, `@azure/arm-compute`, `@azure/arm-network` for next-generation.
+Currently, we have released GA version of several packages such as `azure/arm-resources`, `@azure/arm-storage`, `@azure/arm-compute`, `@azure/arm-network` for next-generation.
 See more from npmjs.com and find the latest version and have a try.